 Configuring the NIM at Runtime#

-The AlphaFold2 NIM allows a number of customizations at runtime that allow
+The AlphaFold2-Multimer NIM allows a number of customizations at runtime that allow for:

 Let’s first review how to start the NIM: